Understanding Computer Vision And Its Applications

 Thus, computer vision systems do not understand or comprehend postmodern art, or bizarre digital craftwork that attempts to expose both the meaninglessness and meaningfulness of certain circumstances.

-C. Privacy Issue Challenges
+Privacy Issue Challenges

 Computer vision systems must adhere to both local and international privacy laws and regulatory bodies.
 Computer vision systems for facial recognition purposes are primarily adopted by governments to promote their national security.
-Artificial intelligence ethicists are still attempting to determine the consequences of universal computer vision systems for public well-being, where facial recognition data is ubiquitous, especially via cloud-based systems.
+AI ethicists are still attempting to determine the consequences of universal computer vision systems for public well-being, where facial recognition data is ubiquitous, especially via cloud-based systems.

 Conclusion